On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Preliminaries and notation

-In particular, the Chern Laplacian is a differential elliptic operator of 2nd order without terms of order 0 and its index agrees with the index of the Hodge-de Rham Laplacian, as is outlined in \cite{gauduchon-cras1977}.
-Moreover, the Chern Laplacian and the Hodge-de Rham Laplacian on smooth functions coincide when $\omega$ is balanced (i.e. if $\theta=0$), and $ \Delta^{Ch}_\omega f_{|_{p}} \geq 0$ whenever $f$ is a smooth real function on $M$ which attains a local maximum at $p\in M$.
+\end{lem} In particular, the Chern Laplacian is a differential elliptic operator of 2nd order without terms of order 0 and its index agrees with the index of the Hodge--de Rham Laplacian, as is outlined in \cite{gauduchon-cras1977}.
+Moreover, the Chern Laplacian and the Hodge--de Rham Laplacian on smooth functions coincide when $\omega$ is balanced (i.e. if $\theta=0$), and $ \Delta^{Ch}_\omega f_{|_{p}} \geq 0$ whenever $f$ is a smooth real function on $M$ which attains a local maximum at $p\in M$.